Lakshvant/Cloud_defense_ai/README.md

-Parser to get all dependencies from a Github repository(POM.xml file).
+Parser to get all dependencies from a Github repository(pom.xml file).